 After his admission to the Louisiana bar in 1922, Leche became politically active in the Democratic Party.
-He managed Huey Long’s campaign for the U.S. Senate and served as a legal advisor to Governor Oscar “O.K.”
+He managed Huey Long's campaign for the U.S. Senate and served as a legal advisor to Gov. Oscar “O.K.”
 Allen from 1933 to 1934.
 Campaigning as Long’s natural successor, Leche won the Democratic primary by a margin of three votes to one and took office on May 12, 1936.
-He inherited sweeping executive powers granted by the legislature immediately following Long's assassination
+He inherited sweeping executive powers granted by the legislature immediately following Long's assassination.

 As governor, Leche retreated from some Long positions, particularly the Share-the-Wealth program.
 In contrast, Leche offered new Louisiana businesses a ten-year property tax exemption.
 He also supported a one percent sales tax to fund welfare programs, a tax Long had consistently opposed.
-Leche did, however, continue the highway, bridge, and hospital construction plans that Long had started, though--unlike the Kingfish--he encouraged federal spending on state infrastructure.
+Leche did, however, continue the highway, bridge, and hospital construction plans that Long had started, though—unlike the Kingfish—he encouraged federal spending on state infrastructure.

 Leche’s excesses, however, quickly drew attention from critics inside and outside the state.
 On his annual salary of $7,500, he purchased a yacht, country estate, and private hunting preserve.
-He created another scandal when he built an ornate, air-conditioned cage for the LSU mascot, a tiger, during the depths of Great Depression.
+He created another scandal when he built an ornate, air-conditioned cage for the LSU mascot, a tiger, during the depths of the Great Depression.
 Federal authorities dispatched O. John Rogge, a federal prosecutor, to investigate rumors of Leche’s questionable spending.
-Before Rogge’s investigation concluded, Leche resigned in June 1939 citing poor health.
+Before Rogge’s investigation concluded, Leche resigned in June 1939, citing poor health.